CoconutJJ/arduino/README.md

 ## Programs

+Many of the are Proof of Concepts, don't expect anything too advanced.
+I have a plan to make a automatic plant watering circuit.
+Still need to buy a soil moisture detector and pump.

 ### SOS Program

 The SOS program blinks an LED attached to PIN 7 on the arduino in a SOS pattern